BossBravo/Trackmania2020_LastManStandingCup/README.md

 _S_WarmUpTimeout_ -1 => "Warm up timeout"

+_S_DisableFinalist_ False => "When a player reach 0 points he is automatically eliminated"

 _S_PointsRepartition_ "1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20"

 _S_DNF_LossPoints_ 20 => "Number of points for player that give up a round"